johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 }
 ```

-But what happens if our handler returns an observable?
+But what happens if our handler returns an Observable?
 The framework enables this for all built-in transporters, so we should handle it too.
 Let's test this really quickly.
 Replace that last line in `app.controller.ts` with:

 ```typescript
 return of({customers});